Marketing in the Experience Economy: Level Up with Digital Operations

 Step 2: Deliver A Wow-worthy Experience

 There are so many critical elements to an outstanding experience, and they all need to be maintained and updated on a regular basis.
-The world stands still for no one, especially not if that person is a digital marketer.
+The world stands still for no one, especially if that person is a digital marketer.
 Customer needs change, the marketplace shifts, technology evolves, the brand positioning pivots.
 There is always something happening, and most things need to have been addressed yesterday.

 And throughout all these changes, the customer expects a consistent, best-in-class experience from their first interaction and purchase to fulfillment, customer service, and beyond.